unjs/unstorage/docs/content/6.drivers/github.md

-### `github`
+---
+navigation.title: GitHub
+---

+# GitHub

-Map files from a remote github repository. (readonly)
+Map files from a remote github repository (readonly).

 This driver fetches all possible keys once and keep it in cache for 10 minutes.
-Because of github rate limit, it is highly recommanded to provide a token.
+Due to GitHub rate limit, it is highly recommanded to provide a token.
 It only applies to fetching keys.

 ```js
 import { createStorage } from "unstorage";